Quality Assurance Program

 Human Research Audits

-The QA program conducts routine and for-cause audits in alignment with the above definition, as applicable.
+The QA program conducts routine and for-cause audits in alignment with the above definition.

-Identification and selection of IRB-approved studies for routine audits is based on risk attributes.
-Generally, a routine audit is likely to occur only once during the life of a study.
+Identification and selection of IRB-approved studies for routine audit is based on risk attributes.
 Examples of risk attributes include:

 - FDA-regulated IND and IDE studies